cynthialmy/cynthialmy.github.io/resume.md

 - _Founder & Lead Curator_
 > Atlanta, GA \| Mar 2019 - Dec 2022

-  - **Business Development & Strategic Partnerships:** Built and scaled Apecyn Art Collections.
+  - **Business Development:** Built and scaled Apecyn Art Collections.
 Directed a collaborative team of artists and formed partnerships with five local breweries and media companies in Los Angeles, expanding sales channels and placing art in over 10 local stores, resulting in a 50% increase in revenue.

 ### Alibaba Group
-- _Software Engineer - Department of New Retail_
+- _Product Manager Intern - Last-mile Delivery_
 > Hangzhou, China \| Jul 2021 - Nov 2021

-  - **Real-Time Monitoring System Development:** Developed a RocketMQ-based system to monitor and analyze customer feedback, reducing erroneous issue reports by 74% and significantly enhancing product dependability and consumer confidence.
+  - **False Delivery Monitoring:** Developed a RocketMQ-based system to monitor and analyze customer feedback, reducing erroneous issue reports by 74%.
+This system significantly improved the accuracy of last-mile delivery, leading to a substantial increase in customer satisfaction and product dependability.

 <!-- ### Georgia Institute of Technology
 _Graduate Student Assistant_